ankushgarg1998/msit-ranklist/README.md

 ![Website msitraklis.surge.sh](https://img.shields.io/website-up-down-green-red/https/msitranklist.surge.sh.svg)
 ![start with why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)

-📉 The MSIT Ranklist for Fall'18 Results. 🎉 Got viral in MSIT, recieved 10,000+ hits.
+📉 The MSIT Ranklist for Fall'18 Results. 🎉 Got viral in MSIT, recieved 11,000+ hits.

 ## Why a ranklist app?
 So the idea is simple.
-We recieve our semester-wise results in the form of a pdf looks like this:
+We recieve our semester-wise results in the form of a pdf, which looks like this:

 ![PDF Screenshot](./screenshots/result-pdf.png)

 There's Roll Number-wise, Subject-wise result of each and every student studying in a branch (CSE for instance) in the entire university (that's right, not just one college).
 Neither total marks nor percentage is displayed, let alone a ranklist.
-Even the subject names are not shown corresponding to their marks.
+Even the subject names are not shown corresponding to the marks.

 So this is just a minimalist result website I made for our college students, in which they can see their class-rank, percentage and subject-wise marks.